SimoneMariaRomeo/leadership-factory-v2/docs/next-task.md

 On success, redirect the user to / and refresh client-side auth state.

 3. /my-profile first-time tour
-Implement a lightweight client-side tour for /my-profile:
+Implement a lightweight tour for /my-profile that is stored on the user record:

-No DB migration in Step 6.
-Use localStorage to store a flag, e.g. lf_my_profile_seen = "true".

-Behaviour:

-On first visit to /my-profile (when running in the browser & user is logged in):

-If localStorage.getItem("lf_my_profile_seen") is missing:
+- Add a boolean flag on User (e.g. `profileTour`, default `true` on creation).

-Show a dismissible tour card at the top of the page.
+- On first visit (logged-in), if `profileTour` is true: show a dismissible tour card at the top of the page.

-Example content:
+- Example content:

-Title: “Welcome to your profile”
+  - Title: “Welcome to your profile”

-Bullet points:

-“See your current learning goal.”

-“Follow your recommended journey.”

-“Browse all your journeys and standard programs.”
+  - Bullets: “See your current learning goal.” / “Follow your recommended journey.” / “Browse all your journeys and standard programs.”

-Primary button: “Got it”.
+  - Primary button: “Got it”.

-When clicking “Got it”:
+- When clicking “Got it”: hide the card and set `profileTour` to false in the database.

-Hide the card.

-Set localStorage.setItem("lf_my_profile_seen", "true").

-On subsequent visits:

-Do not show the tour card if the flag is set.
+- On subsequent visits: do not show the tour card if `profileTour` is false.

-Make sure this logic runs only on the client (guard against SSR).

 4. Implementation constraints
-Do NOT touch the Prisma schema or migrations in this step.
+- Schema change is allowed for adding `User.profileTour` to persist the tour state; keep other schema changes out of scope.

-Do NOT modify /api/chat or the goal-commit logic created in Step 5.
+- Do NOT modify /api/chat or the goal-commit logic created in Step 5.

-Do NOT change the need-analysis behaviour.
+- Do NOT change the need-analysis behaviour.

-Respect the visual guidelines (fonts, colours, gold gradients, glass cards) already specified in the design docs.
+- Respect the visual guidelines (fonts, colours, gold gradients, glass cards) already specified in the design docs.

-Keep the CSS / component structure consistent with what you created in Steps 2–5.
+- Keep the CSS / component structure consistent with what you created in Steps 2–5.

 5. TESTS TO CREATE — tests/profile-and-journeys-tests.js
 Create a new test file: